 Jesus' hearers, many of whom know the life of a shepherd well, comprehend what He is saying about Himself.
 He is telling them that He knows their life because He has come among them to share it.

 Then Jesus says, "I know my own and my own know me."
 These words, like the verses from Hebrews, stress His true humanity.
 There is no way people could be Jesus' own, or know they are His own, except by recognizing Him as one of them.
 Yet those who are willing to understand Him fully know also that He is the Savior.

 That is why in the verses that follow, when some accuse Him of being mad and having a demon, others retort, "These are not the sayings of one who has a demon.
 Can a demon open the eyes of the blind?"
 (10: 21).

-A day earlier, on April 6th, is the commemoration of a saint who had to defend the teaching that Jesus Christ truly became a human being.
+The Church commemorates a saint who had to defend the teaching that Jesus Christ truly became a human being.
 The sixth-centurey Saint Eutychius, served for many peaceful years as Patriarch of Constantinople.
 But then a heresy with a very long name and a very large influence—aphthartodocetism—took hold strongly in the empire.
 The teaching was that Jesus Christ, because He was divine, had a body that did not feel human sensations such as hunger and thirst, or pain.

 Saint Eutychius, along with others, argued that salvation means nothing if Jesus Christ's humanity was not real and complete.
 For standing up against the false teaching, which had attracted even the Emperor Justinian, Eutychius was exiled.
 But he stood firm in the Church's teaching: Christ saved us by becoming one of us and overcoming our great enemy, death.